-This Guideline will become comes into effective on 1 April 2012.
-This Guideline, together with the Guideline on Anti-Money Laundering and Counter-Terrorist Financing, and supersedes the Prevention of Money Laundering and Terrorist Financing Guidance Note dated September 2009.
+This Guideline comes into effect on 1 April 2012.
+This Guideline, together with the Guideline on Anti-Money Laundering and Counter-Terrorist Financing, supersede the Prevention of Money Laundering and Terrorist Financing Guidance Note dated September 2009.

 Prevention of Money Laundering and Terrorist Financing Guideline issued by the Securities and Futures Commission For Associated Entities